 The Board shall annually review the relationships that each director has with the Company.
 Following such an annual review, only those directors who the Board affirmatively determines do not have a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and who otherwise meet the definition of independent director under the Applicable Listing Rules, will be considered independent directors.

-Any director who has a significant change in occupation, retires from his or her principal employment or is unavailable for active participation due to health, change of residence or similar reason (except for a short duration) shall submit to the Governance Committee an offer of resignation from the Board.
+Any director who (i) retires from his or her principal occupation or employment, (ii) has a change in his or her principal occupation or employment from the role held when he or she was last elected to the Board, or (iii) is unavailable for active participation as a member of the Board due to health, change of residence or other reason (except for a short duration of less than three months), shall submit to the Governance Committee an offer of resignation from the Board.
 Action on such conditional offer of resignation is by Board resolution, upon recommendation of the Governance Committee.

 Directors are encouraged to limit the number of other boards on which they serve, taking into account potential board attendance, participation and effectiveness on these boards.
-Directors may not serve simultaneously on more than five public company boards, including the Company’s Board; provided; however, that if a director is an executive officer of a public company, he or she may not serve simultaneously on more than two public company boards, including the Company’s Board.
+Directors may not serve simultaneously on more than five public company boards, including the Company’s Board; provided; however, that the Company’s Chief Executive Officer may not serve simultaneously on more than two public company boards, including the Company’s Board.
 Directors should also advise the Chairman of the Board and the Chairman of the Governance Committee in advance of accepting an invitation to serve on another board.